LuqiPan/LuqiPan.github.io/_posts/operating-systems/2014-02-17-note-weenix.md

 11. I add a panic in s5fs_mkdir when there's no space, it should be removed once I'm sure there is no bugs
 12. pinned page is allocated
 13. off_t is signed int
+14. the contents of block corresponding to s5_alloc_block are undefined

 ####TODO